TomoGuide/TomoGuide.github.io/docs/03-tutorial/02-aretomo3/index.md

 # Preprocessing in AreTomo3

 [AreTomo3](https://github.com/czimaginginstitute/AreTomo3) is a software which can take you from raw frames/movies to 3D-CTF corrected tomograms in under 10 minutes.
 If you are not familiar with AreTomo3 you can also read their latest [publication](https://www.biorxiv.org/content/10.1101/2025.03.11.642690v1).
-Below we will show you how to AreTomo3 using a SLURM submission:
+Below we will show you how to run AreTomo3 using a SLURM submission:

 ```bash
 #!/bin/bash